When Your Child... Seems Ungrateful

 Q: My kids are good kids, but sometimes I worry that they’re ungrateful.
 Often, when I or another family member do something special for them, they don’t even think to say thank you.
 Sometimes I resent that they don’t appreciate my efforts.
 It’s also embarrassing when I have to remind them to thank relatives.
 I don’t want to raise spoiled or entitled kids.
 What can I do to help them be genuinely grateful?

-NOTE: All subscribers get one free 2-min. video per month.
-Please consider upgrading to a paid subscription to get access to all 2-min. video and Q&A posts (usually one a week) and the full archive, plus a coupon each month for $20 off a live or recorded webinar.
+Please consider upgrading to a paid subscription to get access to the full archive of posts plus a coupon each month for $20 off a live or recorded webinar.
+(Please use the monthly option.)

 There’s lots of research showing that gratitude in adults makes us feel happier.
 However, through many years of insisting that my children write thank you notes, I never saw that fill them with joy.
 But I still think it’s important to teach kids the importance of saying “Thank you.”